Visyond/website-hugo/site/content/faq/faq-page-title.md

       - answersList:
           - answer: >-
               Visyond can integrate with Excel and reference an Excel file as an [‘external source’](https://help.visyond.com/articles/link-external-sources-to-visyond-cells/) inside a Visyond project (for example, to display a value from an Excel cell in a Visyond cell).
           - answer: >-
+              Some of our clients prefer to enter QuickBooks, Xero and other accounting software data manually.
+If automating this via API is important to you, we would have to discuss data mapping with your IT.
+          - answer: >-
               <a onclick="window.HubSpotConversations.widget.open();">Contact us</a> if you need to use custom integrations for your specific needs.
         faqSectionSubTitle: Integrations